Zoning and Land Use Planning

 Edward G. McCabe

 The Honorable Edward G. McCabe, former Justice of the New York State Supreme Court, Administrative Judge of Nassau County and presiding Justice to the Appellate Term, is Special Counsel to the firm.
-He represents and counsels clients in a wide range of matters.
+He represents and counsels clients in a wide range of matters, such as zoning and land use planning and litigation and appeals.
 Justice McCabe also serves as an arbitrator and mediator.

 Justice McCabe is a member of the Knights of Columbus, Council No. 2852; B.P.O.E.
 Lodge No. 2107; A.O.H.
 Division 6, the Nassau County Bar Association; the Holy Name Society and the Lakeville Estates Civic Association.
 Justice McCabe was honored as Man of the Year by the Long Beach Lawyers' Association, the Court Officer’s Benevolent Association, and the Fraternal Order of Court Officers.
 He has been honored by the Education and Assistance Corporation, the Legal Aid Society, the Irish Americans in Government, The Catholic Lawyers’ Guild and The Irish Feis Committee.